-8. When do I apply for the Bachelor of Arts - Applied Criminology Program?
+8. When do I apply for the Bachelor of Arts in Applied Criminology Program?

-Admission to the Bachelor of Arts in Applied Criminology program will occur after the completion of 60 credits; however, students can apply while they are completing their last semester and receive a 'Conditional Acceptance.'
+Admission to the BA in Applied Criminology program will occur after the completion of 60 credits; however, students can apply while they are completing their last semester and receive a 'Conditional Acceptance.'

-The Criminology, Applied BA program has two intakes: fall and winter.
+The BA, Applied Criminology program has two intakes: fall and winter.